 Note: These links lead to external web pages.
 55,000 Degrees is not responsible for any content on those pages.

 Your influence as a parent or mentor is a major factor in helping your student in his or her college and career choices.
 But the path to their success can be difficult if you don’t know all the ins and outs of helping them prepare for, get into and succeed in college.
 These articles and activities can help you and your student as you make decisions about college and the future.

 Planning for College

-One of the best overall sites to visit is the Students and Parent Page of the Kentucky Higher Education Assistance Authority.
+One of the best overall sites to visit is the Families Page of the Kentucky Higher Education Assistance Authority.
 This page contains a variety of resources for planning, selecting, saving and paying for college.

 First Steps.
 KnowHow2GOKy is a great place to start.
 This website is filled with advice, resources and step by step guidance on planning for college.